How to Knit a Small Sock With a Step-By-Step Practice Pattern

-Knit in knit 1, purl one ribbing for 4 rounds.
+Work in knit 1, purl 1 ribbing for 4 rounds.

-Knit every round for about one inch.
-When knitting in the round, knitting every row produces Stockinette Stitch.
+Knit every round for one inch.
+When knitting in the round, knitting every row produces stockinette stitch.

 The leg is the part of the sock that often has interesting stitch patterns or cables worked into it.
-However, it's good to practice with simple Stockinette, especially if you're just learning to work with double-pointed needles.Continue to 5 of 10 below.
+But when you're first learning, simple stockinette makes it easier to get started.

-Heels can be knit in several different ways, but one of the most common is using a heel flap and then "turning the heel" (see step 6).
+There are different methods for knitting a heel, but one of the most common is using a heel flap and then "turning the heel."

 - Knit the first 10 stitches of the round onto one needle.

-- To make it easier to work with, slip the other 10 stitches onto one needle and allow them to hang while you work back and forth on the first 10 stitches.
+- To make it easier to work with, slip the other 10 stitches onto one needle and allow them to hang while you work on the other stitches.

-The heel flap itself is a two-row repeat:
+Knit the heel flap with a two-row repeat:

 - Repeat these two rows 4 more times, until you've worked 10 rows total, ending on the knit side.

-Turning the heel is a common method for making the little cup your heel actually sits in when you wear the sock.
-It's accomplished using short rows, meaning that you turn the work and knit back over the stitches you just worked without fully knitting across the row.
+Turning the heel is a common method for making the cup your heel sit in when you wear the sock.
+This method uses short rows, turning the work and knitting back over the stitches you just worked without knitting across the whole row.